tetratelabs/zta-demo-2022/DEMO.md

 ```

 The [patch file](config/wasm-patch.yaml) sets the `selectors` so that the patch is deployed only to Java applications, and it instructs
 the mesh to apply the WASM filter to every HTTP request.
-We can now trefresh the page and this time we'll see the following:
+We can now refresh the page and this time we'll see the following:

 ```
 Access Denied